 You should normally have an upper second-class (2.1) undergraduate honours degree or above in a social sciences or humanities subject.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry

-The course is designed to develop your understanding of what corruption is, where it flourishes, why it proliferates, what challenges it poses for policy-makers and the business community and, ultimately, what can be done to counteract it.
+Develop your understanding of what corruption is, where and why it proliferates, and what can be done to counteract it.